weaveworks/weave-gitops/website/docs/gitops-dashboard.md

     resourceNames: ["weaveworks-charts"]
 ```

-The following manifest represents the minimal set of permissions needed to add applications from the dashboard:
+The following role represents the minimal set of permissions needed to add applications from the dashboard:

 ```yaml title="apps-writer.yaml"
 apiVersion: rbac.authorization.k8s.io/v1